Skip to contents

 Updating

-The Bayesian network can also be updated by adding or removing arcs between nodes.
-Adding or removing arcs can change the dependencies between the variables and improve the model’s accuracy.
+Similarly, the Bayesian network can be updated by adding or removing arcs between nodes.
+Adding or removing arcs changes the dependencies between the variables and improve the model’s accuracy.

-For example, suppose we learn that Resource 1.3 is no longer at risk of delays.
-We can remove the arc between Resource 1.3 and Risk 1.1.
+For example, suppose Resource 1.3 is no longer at risk of delays.
+Remove the arc between Resource 1.3 and Risk 1.1 to account for this new information.
 The following code removes the arc between Resource 1.3 and Risk 1.1.

 remove_links <- data.frame(